-- · Americans with Disabilities Act (ADA) of 1990, as updated through 2004; - Illinois Accessibility Code (IAC) of 1997; - International Code Council/ANSI A117.1-2003, Accessible and Usable Buildings and Facilities (as referenced and amended by City of Chicago Building Code Chapter 18-11): and - City of Chicago Building Code 2007, specifically Chapter 18-11.
+- · Americans with Disabilities Act (ADA) of 1990, as updated through 2004; - Illinois Accessibility Code (IAC) of 1997; - International Code Council/ANSI A117.1-2003, Accessible and Usable Buildings and Facilities (as referenced and amended by City of Chicago Building Code Chapter 18-11); and - City of Chicago Building Code 2007, specifically Chapter 18-11.

-As such, the entire campus is fully-accessible to the disabled.
-The entrance to the ground floor, which is at street level, includes a handicapped-accessible manual door that opens automatically at the push of a button.
-The three upper floors are served by elevators; all bathrooms are equipped with handicapped-accessible stalls in two designs; sinks and water fountains are at appropriate heights for persons in wheelchairs; hallways are wide and uncluttered; way-finding signage is at an appropriate height for persons in wheelchairs and available in Braille for the visually impaired; classrooms, seminar rooms, and hallways are equipped with strobe lights to alert the hearing impaired of an emergency; and each floor has an area of rescue assistance for people who are unable to exit by stairs in an emergency.
-Handicapped parking is available across the street from our entrance.
+As such, the entire campus is fully-accessible to the persons with disabilities.
+The entrance to the ground floor, which is at street level, includes an ADA standard manual door that opens automatically at the push of a button.
+The three upper floors are served by elevators; all bathrooms are equipped with ADA standard stalls in two designs; sinks and water fountains are at appropriate heights for persons in wheelchairs; hallways are wide and uncluttered; wayfinding signage is at an appropriate height for persons in wheelchairs and available in Braille for persons with visual impairment; classrooms, seminar rooms, and hallways are equipped with strobe lights to alert persons with hearing impairment of an emergency; and each floor has an area of rescue assistance for people who are unable to exit by stairs in an emergency.
+ADA accessible parking is available within two blocks of our front entrance.